uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 {comment at some stage we might offer a rigorous checker for this? or minimise their solution and see if the same as a minimum of the solution}

-For the FSA(s) that you construct, check that they accept valid input, but also make sure they reject invalid input.
+For the FSAs that you construct, check that they accept valid input, but also make sure they reject invalid input.

-{panel type="teacher-note"}
+{panel type="curiosity"}

 # Hint

-Checking that invalid input fails is important — otherwise a student could make an FSA that accepts any input, and it will pass on all tests.
+Checking that invalid input is rejected is important — otherwise a you could make an FSA that accepts any input, and it will pass on all tests.
-Students will need to think of examples that exercise different parts of the FSA to show that it doesn't give false positive or false negative results.
+Think of examples that exercise different parts of the FSA to show that it doesn't give false positive or false negative results.

 {panel end}